 After studying civil engineering and business in college, I spent 30 years in the pulp/paper & chemicals engineering business.
 The on to municipal government where I invested another 10 years in Public Works.

-I began the repair and restoration of Stauter-Built boats nearly 18 years ago on a part time basis, working nights and weekends to keep up with the growing demand for my services.
+I began the repair and restoration of Stauter boats over 20 years ago on a part time basis, working nights and weekends to keep up with the growing demand for my services.
 In November of 2012, I retired from government and went into the wooden boat business full time.

 “The Shock & Awe” or “Jaw Dropping” factor is what I specialize on, clients gets really awed and surprised when they see their restored boats!
 Even drawing a sketch clients can’t imagine, can’t perceive how beautiful it will be when it’s ready.
 When they see it the wow factor is always there, it’s real “shock & awe”.
 The fact that I can make a boat glow again is expected, the “shock & awe” factor unexpected.
 This is a fundamental component of our work because not everyone can do it.